-In the picture one can see initial fast relaxation of energy in numerical experiment.
-It is due to dissipation of long tail $\simeq \omega^{-5}$ of JONSWAP spectrum in k-space (see (1)).
-After initial relaxation there are rare events of energy dissipation in our experiment.
+In the picture, one can see initial fast relaxation of energy in numerical experiment.
+It is due to dissipation of long tail $\simeq \omega^{-5}$ of JONSWAP spectrum in kspace (see (1)).
+After initial relaxation, there are rare events of energy dissipation in our experiment.
 Average steepness is also shown in the Fig. 2.

-One of this rare events, wave breaking, taking place at time $\simeq 93340$ , is shown in detail in the Fig. 3.
+One of these rare events, wave breaking, taking place at time $\simeq 93340$ , is shown in detail in the Fig. 3.
 One can see oscillation of the amplitude of the extreme wave.

-Spectrum S(k) along with zoomed profile of the surface at time $\simeq 93340$ is shown in the Fig. 4.
-One can see the amplitude of the extreme (freak) wave more that 3 times large then for nearby waves.
-Also in the Fig. 4 energy spectrum S(k) after wave breaking is shown.
-It does not have tail in large wavenumbers.
+The spectrum S(k) along with the zoomed profile of the surface at time $\simeq 93340$ is shown in the Fig. 4.
+It is seen that the amplitude of the extreme (freak) wave is larger than for nearby waves by a factor of more than 3.
+Figure 4 also shows the energy spectrum S(k)